ergoplatform/ergodocs/docs/uses/lets/trustless-lets.md

-# Trustless LETS
+# Trustless Local Exchange Trading Systems (LETS)

+## Introduction

-A [Local Exchange Trading System](lets.md) (also known as *LETS*) involves several participants who agree to use a form of "local currency," typically pegged to the national currency at a 1:1 ratio.
+A [Local Exchange Trading System](lets.md) (LETS) involves several participants who agree to use a form of "local currency," typically pegged to the national currency at a 1:1 ratio.
 Let's consider an example of a LETS located in a European country, where the currency is Euros.
 The exchange is conducted in "local Euros," which are deemed equivalent to national Euros.

 In LETS, each participant has an account holding their LETS balance (in Local Euros).
 New members start with a balance of zero, recorded in a ledger that could be decentralized.
 One distinctive aspect of LETS is that a member with a zero balance can "withdraw" money, but solely for payments to another LETS member.
 Consequently, the sum of all users' LETS balances is always zero at any given moment.

 For instance, Alice, a LETS member with a zero balance, decides to buy one liter of milk from Bob, also a LETS member with a zero balance.
 Alice transfers 2 Euros from her account to Bob's, resulting in her balance becoming -2 and Bob's +2.
 Bob can then transfer some or all of his balance to another LETS member in return for goods or services.

-### Implementation

 As we aim to establish a decentralized LETS, we cannot rely on any trusted group to authenticate users.
 However, we will maintain a committee responsible for tasks like defining LETS parameters (local currency, the maximum number of members, etc.) and processing any joining fees.

+## Trusted Pricing Oracle

 We'll rely on a trusted _pricing oracle_ that provides the current conversion rate of euros to ergs, identified by a global id (`rateTokenID`).
 The oracle operates through a _singleton box_ that contains precisely one token with this id.
 A singleton box, which carries a _singleton token_ (a token with only one unit in existence), also holds the rate of ergs to euros for any given period.
 The rate gets updated by spending this box and creating another singleton box with the new rate.

+## Token Box and Membership Tokens

 Our LETS at any given moment is distinctly defined by a global _token box_ that houses some _membership tokens_ with id `letsTokenID`.
 This box outlines the LETS parameters such as location, currency unit, `rateTokenID`, and so on.
 Initially, the token box is started with a specified number, say 10,000 membership tokens.
 Users can spend this box and create their individual _LETS boxes_ as transaction outputs, where each output contains exactly one membership token.
 The remaining membership tokens are stored in a newly generated token box.

+## LETS Box and Transactions

 A LETS box symbolizes a LETS member and must be used in every transaction.
 For simplicity, this document restricts all LETS transactions to involve only two members - one sender and one receiver.
 In such transactions, the sender transfers a positive amount of the LETS currency (local euros) to the receiver, consuming the members' boxes and recreating them as outputs with updated balances.

-### Variations
+## Variations

 The following table provides a brief overview of the LETS variants: